PeymanMawlani1993/Monte_carlo_localization/README.md

 #### observation:

-p align="justify"> observation play the role of pose correction (correction is more common in Kalamn Filter localization).
-In observation phase,the robot observe the world related to the   </p>
+<p align="justify"> Observation plays a pose correction role (correction is more common in Kalman Filter localization).
+In the observation phase, the robot observes the world related to the position it is located.
+In Gazebo/turtlebot3, the range finder sensor with 360 beams is used to observe the world.
+ At time t, the motion is predicted for each particle, then based on their pose, the pre-caching data obtained off-line is called.
+Afterward, the error can be calculated for each particle by comparing those data with the actual range finder data.
+Finally, the weighted array is computed based on the error so that each weighted element attributes to a particle.</p>

+#### stochastic universal sampling (SUS) algorithm:
+<p align="justify"> For this implementation, the SUS algorithm is exploited for the resampling phase of particles.
+It basically prioritizes those particles with high normalized weights.
+The idea behind this algorithm is simple; it represents the probability of repopulating a sample based on its weight.
+For example, the likelihood of re-producing a particle with a normalized weight of 0.4 is almost four times more than a particle with a normalized weight of 0.1.</p>

+<p align="justify">the algorithm below illustrates the SUS resampling:</p>